 - Identify any safe areas of the house where it is possible to escape;

 - Make a habit of backing your car into the driveway and keeping it fuelled at all times (also try to keep your keys near you);

 - Let trusted neighbours and friends know your situation and develop a plan or visual signal for when you need help;

 - Call the Police on 000 if you are fearful for your safety or the safety of your children.

 Are you experiencing Domestic Violence?
 How can Andersons help you:

-We have three female solicitors in our family law team who specialise in matters involving Domestic Violence: Camille McDonald, Eva Bailey and Daniela Cutufia.
-During this crisis they are on standby to take your telephone call to discuss your individual situation and to provide advice as to how our firm can assist you during this very difficult time.
-Please contact Andersons Solicitors or call on 8263 6666 to speak with Camille, Eva or Daniela.
+We have female solicitors in our family law team who specialise in matters involving Domestic Violence.
+During this crisis our team are on standby to discuss your individual situation and to provide advice as to how our firm can assist you during this very difficult time.
+Please contact Andersons Solicitors or call on 8263 6666.

 Further, if you have any psychological anxieties about being in isolation with your partner please call the The National Sexual Assault, Family and Domestic Violence Counselling Line on 1800 RESPECT.